danio86/coach-finder/README.md

 - Planned features:
     - A sign up/login page leading to a profile page.
 Here you will be able to set up your profile.
 This is particularly important for coaches and sports club owners who want to market themselves
     - All specific sports pages that can be selected from the main sports page.
 Here, as a user, you will select a coach who is nearby and use the link to his profile to find out more about her/him.
+    - The map will show many destinations leading to the coaches' profiles.

 ## Testing